Special Unitary Parameterized Estimators of Rotation: Optimization Methods From Linear Quaternion Constraints

 The aligning rotation formulas are given in the form of equation \cref{eq:q_2vec1} for simplicity, but in practice we use the approach described in \cref{sec:noiseless} for robustness.
-Singular cases only arise when $\mathbf{a}_1 \times\mathbf{a}_2=0$ or $\mathbf{b}_1 \times\mathbf{b}_2=0$ where no unique solution exists, and a particular one may be obtained via the special unitary constraints in equation \cref{eq:C} (details in Suppl.
-Mat.).
-Notably, the two solutions above are optimal in the sense of Wahba's problem and simplified compared to existing two-point methods, especially for the unweighted case.
+In that case, singular cases only arise when $\mathbf{a}_1 \times\mathbf{a}_2=0$ or $\mathbf{b}_1 \times\mathbf{b}_2=0$ where no unique solution exists, and a particular one may be obtained via the special unitary constraints in equation \cref{eq:C} (see \cref{sec:degenerate}).
+Notably, the two solutions above are optimal in the sense of Wahba's problem and simplified compared to existing two-point methods, especially for the unweighted case (see \cref{tab:W2}).

+An example use case of these methods is estimating the orientation of a camera given an image of a rectangle.
+Under a pinhole camera model, the image of a 3D rectangle adheres to the rules of perspective geometry.
+Since the rectangle’s opposite edges are parallel in 3D, their projections in the image converge at vanishing points that represent the direction of these lines in the camera's frame.
+Because the two sets of parallel edges in the rectangle are orthogonal in 3D, the corresponding vanishing points should also be orthogonal.
+However, due to measurement noise, this orthogonality is often violated.
+Our two point solutions can recover the best estimate of the camera's orientation in these cases.